 - MQLs by Owner again helps me understand the spread of work.
 This could prompt some long term changes to assignment logic, or a single reassignment if someone is drowning after an event.

 - Stuck MQLs is really powerful, and a report I like to embed on every Sales leader dashboard.
 MQLs here are either languishing past our agreed SLA, or the data is dirty.
 In either case, I need to intervene with the Sales team.
 Stuck MQLs by Owner is a deeper dive, and helps us triage and train.

-Tracking other stuff Marketing Ops cares about…
+Tracking other stuff MOPs cares about

 The last section is a bit of a grab bag: